CMSC-495-GROUP-7/LibraryManagementSystem/README.md

-# Library Management System
+Topic
+Library management system
+Requirement
-The goal of the project is to build a library management system where users can view check out books from the library
+The goal of the project is to develop a library management system that manages the overall operation of the library.
-The fines and bill for each user can also be calculated